Prepare to Care

 Additional Non-Qualification-Based Entry Requirements:

-These entry requirements ensure that students are adequately prepared for the course and any subsequent employment opportunities in health and social care settings.
-Additionally, students should have a basic level of proficiency in English and Maths.
+These entry requirements ensure that students are well-prepared to succeed in the programme and to pursue future opportunities in health and social care environments.

 Extra costs and equipment